 - The compact design includes a unique handle, called the “spider crank”, which is specially designed for tight spaces instead of a standard crank handle.
-A composting toilet with a close quarters spider handle design makes it much more versatile.
+A best composting toilet with a close quarters spider handle design makes it much more versatile.

 - Made from very high quality and durable materials.

 - Made in the USA.